-TORONTO (Reuters) - Canada's main stock edged higher on Friday, led by consumer-related stocks, while U.S. approval of the Keystone XL pipeline gave TransCanada Corp a boost before some gains were pared.
+TORONTO (Reuters) - Canada's main stock edged higher on Friday, led by consumer-related stocks, while U.S. approval of the Keystone XL pipeline gave TransCanada Corp TRP.TO a boost before some gains were pared.

 It was the second straight day of gains for the index after Canada’s government on Wednesday held off from raising taxes on investors in its budget.

 Modest gains for the TSX on Friday came as stocks on Wall Street pared losses after Republicans pulled their bill to overhaul the U.S. healthcare system.

 Still, the index dipped 0.3 percent for the week.
 It hit on Wednesday a three-month low intraday at 15,241.55.

 “There is further near term downside to come,” said Robert McWhirter, president and portfolio manager at Selective Asset Management Inc.

 He expects a downturn in copper and oil to weigh on the commodity heavy TSX through June.

 Together, the energy and materials groups account for more than 30 percent of the index’s weight.

 TransCanada’s Keystone XL pipeline would bring more than 800,000 barrels of heavy crude per day from Canada’s oil sands to U.S. refineries and ports along the Gulf of Mexico.